 Taking that big leap into the path of adulthood can really be hard.
 For something as crucial as education, that too in a foreign land, can be nerve-wracking.
 That’s why taking a careful decision is unavoidable.
 CIC education can be your companion in your journey to help you make the right decision at your convenience.
 So, let go of the stress and leave the rest of the issue to us.

 Canadian University can really be the ultimate destination for international students due to its outstanding education, affordability, and environmental context.
-So choose these top 10 cheapest university in Canada and pursue your dream.
+So choose these top 10 cheapest universities in Canada and pursue your dream.

 There is no free university for International students in Canada.
-However, many Canadian universities offer scholarships as per your academic excellence and ultimately helping you to access education without bearing any huge costs.
+However, many Canadian universities offer scholarships as per your academic excellence and ultimately help you to access education without bearing any huge costs.

 The cheapest place to study in Canada depends upon the course chosen, the location, and the facilities available.
 Some of the cheapest places to study in Canada include Alberta, Manitoba, Toronto, Scotia, Saskatchewan, and many more.